TaylorTheDeveloper/Timelapse/README.md

 1. Log into pi
 2. Copy files from usb or download them from git
+3. If using usb, you can find the device path to mount using 'sudo fdisk -l'
+3. If using usb, you can copy the files using 'sudo mount /dev/sdb1 /media; cp -r /media/Timelapse /home/pi/'
+4. If using internet, you can clone the repo using git.
-3. Ensure line endings are correct with "sed -i -e 's/\r$//' *" from the root project directory.
+3. Ensure line endings are correct with "sed -i -e 's/\r$//' *" from the root project directory after cloning.
+3. Configure the setup script to include your required storage account settings, your wifi information, and optional configurations.
-4. Once you have the files, run the './setup-*.sh' script to set up the pi.
+4. Once compelte, run the './setup-*.sh' script to set up the pi device for Timelapse work.
 5. Setup will enable all the pi features you need, set environment variables, and reboot the device
-6. After reboot, run './installTimelapse.sh' to get required software dependancies and install the Timelapse cron job
+6. After reboot, enter sudo -i again
+7. Then run './installTimelapse.sh' to get required software dependancies and install the Timelapse cron job on your system

 Remarks:
+My raspberry pi's usually come with EN_GB as the default keyboard layout.
+It's very difficult to enter '\' without first going through the raspi-config setup (which this automates).
+If you need to type '\' before running setup you can do so with by '(HOLD LEFT ALT) + NUM9 + NUM2'.
+If you don't have a numpad, this doesn't work.

 Environment variables were used in the setup.
 If you want to change the job frequency after setup has been complete, you will need to modify the root crontab.

 Often I work cross platform.
 Line endings may need to be fixed before you run the software.
 This is easily done in linux from the root of the project directory with "sed -i -e 's/\r$//' *"